-Most business drivers are germane to a particular industry or aspect of an organization (e.g. construction, aerospace, consumer packaged goods, or IT).
-On the other hand, some business drivers are common to all organizations in one respect or another (e.g. customer experience and satisfaction, quality of goods and services, and return on investment).
+Most business drivers are specific to a particular industry or aspect of an organization (e.g., construction, aerospace, consumer packaged goods, or information technology [IT]).
+Some business drivers, however, are common to all organizations in one respect or another (e.g., customer experience and satisfaction, quality of goods and services, and ROI).

 Value of Using Business Drivers

-The key behind understanding and defining business drivers is that their intended purpose is to help us define the priorities of the business.
-They are derived by having a clear definition of the Mission, Vision, Goals, Metrics, and Strategies of the organization.
+The intended purpose of business drivers is to help us define the priorities of the business.
+They are derived by having a clear definition of the mission, vision, goals, metrics, and strategies of the organization.
 Figure 9.8 illustrates this relationship.

-Figure 9.8: The interface between the Business Strategy and the Portfolio (Source: Advisicon) [09-08-interfaceBetweenBusinessStrategyAndPortfolio.eps]
+Figure 9.8 Interface Between the Business Strategy and the Portfolio [09-08-interfaceBetweenBusinessStrategyAndPortfolio.eps]

+Source: Advisicon

-Business drivers act as the interface between the business strategy and the Portfolio of Projects to define key priorities of the business and to assist with the prioritization and scheduling of work and resources.
+Business drivers act as the interface between the business strategy and the Portfolio of Projects to define key business priorities and to assist with the prioritization and scheduling of work and resources.

-Too many tools and too many organizations fail to combine their portfolio and work planning with the existing set of approved projects, resulting in an incomplete and inaccurate understanding of the total work demand and capacity of the organization.
+Too many tools and too many organizations fail to combine their portfolio and work planning with the existing set of approved projects, which results in an incomplete and inaccurate understanding of the organization’s total work demand and capacity.

-Understanding and properly defining business drivers is a key step in ensuring the success of a Portfolio Management system.
-Business drivers are an effective way to ensure alignment between Strategy and Execution as they:
+Understanding and properly defining business drivers is a key step in ensuring the success of a portfolio management system.
+Business drivers are an effective way to ensure alignment between strategy and execution as they:

-provide the linkage between the business strategy and the Portfolio of Projects
+Provide the linkage between the business strategy and the Portfolio of Projects.

-ensure a consistent way for key stakeholders to agree on cross-organization business objectives
+Ensure a consistent way for key stakeholders to agree on cross-organization business objectives.

-help establish a basis for mapping projects back to business priorities
+Help establish a basis for mapping projects back to business priorities.

-offer a central single source of truth for all ongoing and planned work so that prioritization can be properly performed
+Offer a central single source of truth for all ongoing and planned work so that prioritization can be properly performed.

 Defining Business Drivers

-Here is where we will separate the approach of defining business drivers from creating the business and technical aspects (keeping in mind they are both necessary elements).
-The business approach to deriving them is usually done in a facilitated workshop.
-Defining them in Project Server involves succinct steps in the definition process with the goal of building a business driver with a quantifiable metric (enabling specific and measurable information gathering for business intelligence analysis both before and after the project).
+Here is where we separate the approach of defining business drivers from creating the business and technical aspects (keeping in mind they are both necessary elements).
+The business approach to deriving business drivers is usually done in a facilitated workshop.
+Defining business drivers in Project Server involves succinct steps in the definition process with the goal of building a business driver with a quantifiable metric (enabling specific and measurable information gathering for business intelligence (BI) analysis both before and after the project).

-The Art of Defining Business Drivers
+Art of Defining Business Drivers

-A facilitated-workshop approach can be used to determine what the key priorities of the business are.
-This approach is an important first step, as it solicits key input from the business leaders, knowledgeable subject matter experts, and other key stakeholders in the organization to obtain strategic level and goal-oriented input that will be used toward the definition of the business drivers.
+A facilitated-workshop approach can be used to determine the key priorities of the business.
+This approach is an important first step, as it solicits key input from the business leaders, knowledgeable subject matter experts, and other key stakeholders in the organization to obtain strategic-level and goal-oriented input that will be used in defining the business drivers.

 It is important to focus on the definition of the business drivers without putting too much emphasis on how to configure the Project Server environment.
-The initial focus should be on the key business aspects, including the long-term strategic intent of the organization, its Vision, Mission, Goals, Metrics, and Proposed Strategies.
+The initial focus should be on the key business aspects, including the long-term strategic intent of the organization, its vision, mission, goals, metrics, and proposed strategies.

-As stated earlier, business drivers are somewhat germane to a particular industry or aspect of an organization, so it is difficult to list a complete set as these will in turn be heavily influenced by the Goal Set, Metrics, and Strategies of the organization’s business strategy.
+As stated earlier, business drivers are somewhat specific to particular industries or aspects of an organization, so it is difficult to list a complete set as they will in turn be heavily influenced by the goal set, metrics, and strategies of the organization’s business strategy.

-The Technology of Business Drivers
+Technology of Business Drivers

-Project Server 2010 provides an integrated Project Portfolio Management platform to help organizations break down their strategy into actionable, measurable, and discrete business drivers.
+Project Server 2010 provides an integrated PPM platform to help organizations break down their strategy into actionable, measurable, and discrete business drivers.
 This solution helps define and effectively communicate the business strategy in actionable terms to provide a blueprint that can be understood and implemented by departments throughout the organization.